KaueAbade/KaueAbade/README.en.md

 ## Academic background
-I'm currently studying Control and Automation Engineering at the [IFSP-SJC (Federal Institute of the State of São Paulo - São José dos Campos)](https://sjc.ifsp.edu.br) and I'm due to graduate in 2027.
+I'm currently studying Control and Automation Engineering at [IFSP-SJC (Federal Institute of the State of São Paulo - São José dos Campos)](https://sjc.ifsp.edu.br) and I'm due to graduate in 2027.

 ## Contact